lostfictions/bort/README.md

 (check the `peerio` branch if you're looking for support for that service.)

-each service that bort connects to gets its own isolated data store. stores are serialized to the directory provided as the `DATA_DIR`.
+each service that bort connects to gets its own isolated data store. stores are serialized to json in the directory provided as the `DATA_DIR`.

 bort uses the [envalid](https://github.com/af/envalid) package which in turn wraps [dotenv](https://github.com/motdotla/dotenv), so you can alternately stick